DuolaD/HoYoShade/README.md

 The original file comes from the tutorial of installing Reshade Unofficial for Genshin impact shared by the master of BiliBili(China video platform) UP.
 Based on this file, I modified Reshade to a certain extent.
 But the original author of the Reshade Unofficial of the original file did not leave his name in the file.
 If you know who the original author is, or if you are the original author, please contact me.
-If you (the original author) feel that repository offends yourself, please contact me, I will apologize to you and promise to delete this repository.
+If you (the original author) feel that the repository offends you, please contact me, I will apologize to you and promise to delete this repository.
 E-mail: D_mou@outlook.com

 ## Notice